 Coasts are critically important - not only to the people who live along them, but also to the health of the planet.
 Around the world, geographers are playing a vital role in developing strategies to manage these problems and protect coasts for future generations.

-3A
+In this chapter, we will examine some of the problems facing coastal areas today and explore some of the strategies being implemented to balance human needs with the needs of the environment.

-How is the coastal environment changing?
+3A How is the coastal environment changing?